NEWS & UPDATES

 I’m not sure if he considers this an honor.
 Probably not, considering the ancient alien claim I am asking him to critique is not based on the Von Däniken model that he is familiar with and that he has been highly successful in debunking.
 It is, rather, based on the Sagan model, that he and other ancient alien skeptics are just beginning to wake up to.

 Michael and I have exchanged emails, so he knows who I am and what I am up to.
-But, to date, the only comment he has made on the Newton Bible Code is that he considers it an example of what he calls “patternicity,” a term he coined that refers to the uniquely human ability to detect patterns.
+But, to date, the only comment he has made on the Sagan Signal is that he considers it an example of what he calls “patternicity,” a term he coined that refers to the uniquely human ability to detect patterns.

 My understanding of the term is that it is positive.
 If humans lost this ability, science as we know it would come to a screeching halt.
 That said, most patterns that appear mysterious and extraordinary are not that at all, and can easily be explained away.
 However, a very small percentage do defy a simple explanation, and it is the systematic investigation of these unusual anomalies that occasionally result in discoveries that advance human knowledge.

 If Michael were in my shoes, I’m confident that he’d be doing the same thing I’m doing.
 If you believe in your research, you seek out the most qualified skeptics you can and challenge them to engage the data, with the goal of eliciting a studied response.
 As you collect verifications, with no falsifications, the credibility of your extraordinary claim grows, and, as it grows, it attracts more attention that generate more investigations.